vdblab/Dewolf-TCR-landscape-2022/README.md

 ## GTEx comparison

 The comparison between the TCR profiles and the GTEx transcription data are in `GTEx/`.
 The documents there describe downloading, preprocessing the data, and generating the figures.

+## Jupyter notebooks
+Two analyses (NucSeq and single-cell TCR) were performed by @nceglia and @kousaa respectively; these jupyter notebooks and a README describing the analysis are found in the `notebooks` directory.